freqtrade/freqtrade/docs/configuration.md

 - Trade3: 200 USDT

 !!!
 Note
     This option only applies with [Static stake amount](#static-stake-amount) - since [Dynamic stake amount](#dynamic-stake-amount) divides the balances evenly.

 !!!
 Note
     The minimum last stake amount can be configured using `amend_last_stake_amount` - which defaults to 0.5 (50%).
-This means that the minimum stake-amount that's ever used is `stake_amount * 0.5`.
-This avoids very low stake-amounts, close to the minimum tradable amount.
+This means that the minimum stake amount that's ever used is `stake_amount * 0.5`.
+This avoids very low stake amounts, that are close to the minimum tradable amount for the pair and can be refused by the exchange.

 #### Static stake amount